akofman/cordova-plugin-permissionScope/README.md

 disabledCancelActionTitle | Title for the disabled alert's cancel button.
 "OK" by default. disabledDefaultActionTitle | Title for the disabled alert's default button.
 "Show me" by default.

-## `PermissionScope.checkPermissions(success, error)`
+## `PermissionScope.show(success, error)`
-Displays the dialog if permissions have to be approved else does nothing.
+Displays the permissions dialog if permissions have to be approved else does nothing.

 ## `PermissionScope.add<TYPE>Permission(message, success, error)`
 The following methods permit to set up permissions asked from the dialog :